 What would be even better is to prevent the intolerance in the first place!

-But like most things when it comes health conditions, it stands to reason: you can't truly prevent something if you don't know the cause.
+But like other health conditions with an unclear cause: you can't truly prevent something if you don't know the cause.

 And as for where we are right now, the mechanism or "cause" of gluten intolerance remains a mystery.

-In their review article, Casella et al (2018) discuss, among other things, that progress is being made in starting to uncover some of the mechanisms behind the symptoms that occur with gluten ingestion in people with gluten intolerance.
+In their review article, Casella et al (2018) discuss, among other things, that progress is being made in starting to uncover some of the mechanisms behind the symptoms for people with gluten intolerance.

 For example, in a case report by Rostami et al (2015), the researchers discuss how the blanket diagnosis of Irritable Bowel Syndrome (IBS) in patients with symptoms like dyspepsia (or indigestion), constipation or diarrhea, doesn't address a gluten (or lactose) intolerance caused by an infection in the gut.